Ecwid/ecwid-api-docs/includes/_orders.md

-discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon discountInfo | Array\<*DiscountInfo*\> | Information about applied discounts (coupons are not included) customerId | number  | Unique customer internal ID (if the order is placed by a registered user) hidden | boolean | Determines if order is hidden in sales records usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date | The date/time of order placement, e.g `2014-06-06 18:57:19 +0000`
+discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon discountInfo | Array\<*DiscountInfo*\> | Information about applied discounts (coupons are not included) customerId | number  | Unique customer internal ID (if the order is placed by a registered user) hidden | boolean | Determines if the order is hidden (removed from the list).
+Applies to unsfinished orders only. usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date | The date/time of order placement, e.g `2014-06-06 18:57:19 +0000`